NickMcConnell/AngbandPlus/readme.txt

     your compiler, rather than gcc.
 Of course, 3.5 should be replaced with latest version of clang.).

     ***Fonts on Linux: My experience with linux has been that the fonts are just plain awful.
-Here, I document how I managed to install better fonts and use them in PosChengband.
+Here, I document how I managed to install better fonts and use them in FrogComposband.
 I spent nearly a day on this, so I'm hoping this might prove useful to somebody else.
 But mostly, it is here to remind me how I did so I don't stumble so much next time.

     [1] Install some better fonts.
 For example
     $ sudo apt-get install fonts-liberation

-    [2] See what fonts are on your system that PosChengband can use:
+    [2] See what fonts are on your system that FrogComposband can use:
     $ xlsfonts
     Notice that the new fonts aren't there!